Workers Compensation Lawyer in Greenville

 How to report a workplace injury

 If you’ve been injured on the job or while conducting your work, it is crucial that you not only receive medical treatment, but that you report the incident to your employer quickly.
-Workers who delay reporting injuries to their supervisors or company management could put their entire claim at risk, potentially jeopardizing their ability to receive compensation for an otherwise valid workers’ comp case.
+Workers who delay reporting injuries to their supervisors or company management could put their entire claim at risk, potentially jeopardizing their ability to receive compensation for an otherwise valid workers’ compensation case.

 The law says that workers should report their injury as soon as possible, though the injury must be reported within 90 days of the accident which caused the injury.
 In the case of occupational disease, the requirement is that the issue must be reported within 90 days of the worker becoming aware of the illness or injury.

 Though workers are required to report the injury to employers within 90 days, workers technically have up to two years to file a claim for benefits.
 If a worker is involved in an especially serious workplace accident and later dies, his or her family members have two years after the date of the accident to file a claim for death benefits.
-A workers compensation lawyer can help this process easier for you.
+A workers comp lawyer can help this process easier for you.

 How and why to file a workers compensation claim